leticialuna/CTFL-ISTQB/README.md

-## My personal certified tester foundation level syllabus 2018 summary
+## My personal summary about the certified tester foundation level syllabus 2018